 By adding marketed products and sales and distribution capabilities to our antibody development and humanization technology platform, the ESP Pharma acquisition is intended to establish PDL as a fully integrated, commercial biopharmaceutical company with best-in-class marketed products, a growing and diverse revenue base and a broad, proprietary pipeline.
-The transaction is expected to close late in the first or early in the second quarter of 2005.
-Assuming the closing of the acquisition by this anticipated date, we believe that we will achieve positive cash flow from operations on a quarterly basis beginning in the second half of 2006 based upon revenues consisting of royalties, license and other income and product sales.
+The transaction closed in the first quarter of 2005.
+We believe that we will achieve positive cash flow from operations on a quarterly basis beginning in the second half of 2006 based upon revenues consisting of royalties, license and other income and product sales.